ewaldmire/ascender/docs/docsite/rst/administration/session_limits.rst

 To make changes to your session limits, navigate to the **Miscellaneous System settings** of the Settings menu and edit the **Maximum Number Of Simultaneous Logged In Sessions** setting or use the :ref:`api_browsable_api` if you are comfortable with making REST requests.

 .. note::
   To make the best use of session limits, disable ``AUTH_BASIC_ENABLED`` by changing the value to ``False``, as it falls outside of the scope of session limit enforcement.
-Alternatively, in the System Settings of the Ascender UI, toggle the **Enable HTTP Basic Auth** to off.
+Alternatively, in the System Settings of the climber UI, toggle the **Enable HTTP Basic Auth** to off.

 .. image:: ../common/images/configure-awx-session-limits.png